 If you’re looking for cost-effective ways to engage and develop your remote employees, a mentoring program is a great option.
 It’s also a powerful way to create a more inclusive work experience for women and people from underrepresented groups, who tend to struggle with finding mentors more than their white male counterparts.

 And like other employee development programs, once created, your mentorship program will continue to benefit your employees without much maintenance or time investment.
-You’ll only have to help coordinate, and review and update it regularly.
+You’ll only have to help coordinate, review, and update it regularly.

 To launch your mentorship program, you’ll need to gauge mentor interest levels first.
 Reach out to anyone who’s qualified for a mentorship role and may have the time and desire to participate.
 Then, determine how many employees might be interested in getting paired with a mentor.